 This easy spider craft with pipe cleaners is the perfect non-scary Halloween craft for preschoolers.
 Plus we sneak in a bit of fine motor skill-building.
 Always a plus!

 There may only be one thing that I like better than a fun craft that my little one can help with.
 That is when you can tie in a fundamental skill in the process!
-These fine motor spiders were so fun to make with V. She can continue to take them apart and put them together over and over again.
+This spider craft with pipe cleaners was so fun to make with V.

+They are perfect for learning through play and since we don’t glue down the legs this can be played with over and over again!
+She can continue to take them apart and put them together again.
 Working on fine motor skills every single time!

-They are perfect for learning through play and since we didn’t glue down the legs this can be played with over and over again!

 - A toilet paper tube.
 One tube made 5 spiders!

 - Pipe cleaners.
 2 per spider.